centrifugal/documentation/server/client_protocol.md

 This is enough to start with - client established connection, authorized itself sending `connect` command, subscribed on channel to receive new messages published into that channel.
 This is a core Centrifugo functionality.
-There are lots of other things to cover - channel presence information, channel history information, connection expiration, private channel subscriptions and more but in most cases all you need from Centrifugo - subscribe on channels and receive new messages from those channels.
+There are lots of other things to cover – channel presence information, channel history information, connection expiration, private channel subscriptions, join/leave events and more but in most cases all you need from Centrifugo - subscribe on channels and receive new messages from those channels as soon as your backend publishes them into Centrifugo server API.

 Available methods
 -----------------